farahtawad/blockchain-2/README.md

 ## Wallet Overview

 A wallet is a software that manages keys as well as allows you to send and sign transactions.
 This wallet supports BIP44 and non-standard derivation paths for the most popular wallets out there.
 Using Python coding language, this wallet is a one-stop-shop for Bitcoin and Ethereum transactions.
 It allows the user to to use the same master key across multiple blockchains, as well as integrating a universal key manager tool with python libraries (Web3.py and Bit).

+## General Dependencies
-To use the wallet created, you need to install python packages and PHP(specified in requirements.txt)
+To use the wallet created, you need to install(specified in requirements.txt):
+1) python packages (bit and web3)

+2) HD Wallet Derive

+3) Local Blockchain to connect to for ETH transacting

+4) MyCrypto Wallet

 #### Sample code to send transaction and use wallet